robotics-upo/laserscan_labeler/README.md

 Besides the reproduction buttons to play/pause and move step forward and backward, we have other options:
 - Press space to play/pause the reproduction.
-- Use the arrow keys of the keyboard (left/right) to move forward/backward in time.
+- Use the arrow keys of the keyboard (up/down) to move forward/backward in time (with the focus on the scan indicador).

 ### Person Tracking